ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 // => false
 ```

-Struct methods receivers are copied by default, meaning their field's will not be mutated:
+Struct methods receivers are copied by default, meaning their fields will not be mutated:

 ```go
 func (n Number) makeOdd() {